Just like any other individual who joins the police service, you will need to meet specific eligibility criteria.

 - If you are currently serving in the British armed force or are working for the UK government overseas and can demonstrate London residency by discounting any periods where you have been deployed overseas or across the UK, then you are still eligible to apply.

-There are no specific academic or educational qualification requirements needed for the Direct Entry programme.
-However, there will be checks around your fitness, financial position, any previous criminal convictions, and membership of political groups.
+There will be checks around your fitness, financial position, any previous criminal convictions, and membership of political groups.

 TRAINING & SUPPORT

 You’ll be trained with the leadership qualities, operational skills and strategic thinking to constantly deliver against tight timetables.
 You’ll also be supported throughout by mentors, skilled workplace coaches and the College of Policing.